Erin’s Recipe Rundown

 • Cheddar cheese: For best results, use freshly shredded cheddar cheese.
 I like to use sharp cheddar cheese for these poppers.
 It has a nice strong flavor and adds a little bite to the filling.
 But you can also use mild or medium cheddar, if you prefer.

-• Gluten-free breadcrumbs: I to use a gluten-free panko breadcrumb, which are lighter and crispier than regular breadcrumbs.
+• Gluten-free breadcrumbs: I use gluten-free panko breadcrumbs, which are lighter and crispier than regular breadcrumbs.
 But any gluten-free breadcrumbs will work!

 This 7 layer taco dip is another great naturally gluten-free make-ahead appetizer!

-• Use a small spoon to fill each pepper half with some of the cream cheese mixture, and place on the baking sheet.
+• Fill jalapenos with cheese: Fill each pepper half with some cheese mixture, then place on the baking sheet.

-• Sprinkle the tops of the pepper halves evenly with the panko mixture.
+• Top with breadcrumbs: Sprinkle jalapenos evenly with the panko mixture.

 A jalapeno popper with a bite taken out of it